laur89/win_dots/root_startup/README.md

   - tick 'Run with highest privileges'
 - in 'Triggers' tab, add New and  Begin the task->At startup
   - or alternatively 'At logon' & Specific user: select your user
-- in 'Actions' tab, choose 'Start a program' from dropdown add new and point script path to target
+- in 'Actions' tab, choose 'Start a program' from dropdown add new and point script/program path to target
 - ~~in 'Conditions' tab, at the botton under 'Network' section, tick 'Start only if...', and select 'Network' from dropdown~~
   - !! nope, looks like it's [broken](https://superuser.com/a/1146860/716639). if you `Enable All Tasks History`